astropy/photutils/docs/photutils/psf.rst

     >>> gaussian_prf.sigma.value = 2.05

-Now, let's create an artificial image which has a brighter star and one overlapping companion at a distance close enough so that the detection algorithms won't be able to identify it, and hence we should use ``IterativelySubtractedPSFPhotometry`` to reduce the fainter star as well.
+Now, let's create a simulated image which has a brighter star and one overlapping fainter companion so that the detection algorithm won't be able to identify it, and hence we should use `~photutils.psf.IterativelySubtractedPSFPhotometry` to measure the fainter star as well.
 Also, note that both of the stars have ``sigma=2.0``.

 .. plot::